 This gorgeous illustrious property lives up to the hype.
-From the room-service breakfast on our suite’s balcony looking out over Copacabana Beach, to supping cocktails made by our own private barman at the hotel’s rooftop black pool (a facility reserved for penthouse-level customers), to dining at chef Itamar Araújo’s pan-Asian Michelin-starred restaurant Mee, being guests-in-residence at this iconic hotel was simply marvellous.
+From the room-service breakfast on our suite’s balcony looking out over Copacabana Beach to supping cocktails made by our own private barman at the hotel’s rooftop black pool (a facility reserved for penthouse-level customers), to dining at its lauded pan-Asian Michelin-starred restaurant Mee, being guests-in-residence at the iconic hotel that is the Copacabana Palace, a Belmond Hotel, was simply marvellous.

 When we finally wanted to rub shoulders with the rest of our fellow travellers, we headed down to the ‘see and be seen’ main pool, where the international jet set sipped cocktails from coconuts or paraded around in their sunga swimwear.
 In the mood to feel the sand between our toes, we headed out to Copacabana Beach (we’re still humming Barry Manilow), where the hotel team has deckchairs and ice-cold beers at the ready, so we could lie back, relax and experience some of the wonderful Carioca beach-city vibe.